Lockheed Martin X-44 MANTA

 - GBU-32 JDAMs—precision-guided bombs for effective ground targeting.

-Cutting-Edge Thrust Vectoring for Unmatched Agility
+Advanced Thrust Vectoring for Extreme Agility

-Technical Insights into the X-44 MANTA’s Hypothetical Operations
+X-44 MANTA’s Hypothetical Operations

-The X-44 MANTA: A Stealth Fighter Never Realised
+The Stealth Fighter That Never Flew

-A Lasting Legacy in Military Aviation
+A Lasting Aviation Legacy

 References

-- The book titled “Air Power Abandoned: Robert Gates, the F-22 Raptor and the Betrayal of America’s Air Force” serves as a reference.
+- The book titled “Air Power Abandoned: Robert Gates, the F-22 Raptor, and the Betrayal of America’s Air Force” serves as a reference.

 - Official reports from the U.S. Air Force’s Next Generation Air Dominance (NGAD) program provide valuable insights.